NetLogo/Time-Extension/README.md

 *time:show-schedule*

-Reports all of the events in the schedule as a single string in tab-separated format with three columns: tick,semi-colon-separated-list-of-agents,anonymous-command.
+Reports all of the events in the schedule as a single string in tab-separated format with three columns: tick,semi-colon-separated-list-of-agents,arrow-command.

     print time:show-schedule